lindell/connect-iq-sdk-manager-cli/docs/README.template.md

   connect-iq-sdk-manager
 </h1>

 connect-iq-sdk-manager handles and downloads SDKs and other resources connected to ConnectIQ development.
-It aims to have parity with the official GUI sdk manager.
+It aims to have parity with the official GUI sdk manager, but have some additional features such as only downloading devices from a specified manifest file.

 ## Install